jhpyle/docassemble/_docs/logic.md

 ## <a name="intro_mandatory"></a>Simple interviews: all blocks mandatory

-The simplest rule is to mark a block as [`mandatory`].
+The simplest type of rule you can specify is marking a block as [`mandatory`].

 {% include demo-side-by-side.html demo="all-mandatory" %}

 When **docassemble** runs an interview, it looks at the [YAML] and tries to run each block that is marked as "mandatory."
 It will run them in the order in which they appear in the [YAML].
-So in this example, first the "Welcome to the interview!" [`question`] is asked.
+In this example, first the "Welcome to the interview!" [`question`] is asked.
-When the user clicks the Continue button, **docassemble** moves on to the second [`mandatory`] block, which asks "What is your favorite fruit?"
+When the user clicks the "Continue" button, **docassemble** moves on to the second [`mandatory`] block, which asks "What is your favorite fruit?"
 When that question is answered, **docassemble** asks "What is your favorite vegetable?"
 When that question is answered **docassemble** moves on to the final [`question`], "Here is your document," which lets the user download a document.
 This is a very simple interview because there is no branching logic.

 Suppose that instead of asking for the user's favorite vegetable, you wanted to ask for the user's favorite apple, but only if the user said that their favorite fruit is "apple."
-In the previous interview, we set [`mandatory`] to `True` every time, but we can actually set [`mandatory`] to a [Python expression] that evaluates to either `True` or `False`.
+In the previous interview, we set [`mandatory`] to `True` every time, but we can actually set [`mandatory`] to a [Python expression] that evaluates to a true or false value.
 For example:

 {% include demo-side-by-side.html demo="branch-mandatory" %}